EXPANDING NIGHTTIME LIVING SPACE

 When it comes to lighting outdoor spaces, most tend to think of simply illuminating the exterior of a structure or property.
 One of the most underestimated aspects of landscape lighting is that it can actually extend living space physically as well as visually.
 However, before one takes up the decision of lighting up their house, it’s advisable to carry out a technical survey (through the experts at www.cardoemartin.co.uk).

 When light is brought to a dark back or front yard, it visually pushes the boundaries of a house.
 The more elements that are lit, the more people will push the edges of where a person will tend to gravitate to beyond the interior of a house.
 Pushing this boundary creates a visually striking look for the outside of the house, especially when the interior lights are turned off.

 Another practice for expanding nighttime living space is boundary lighting.
 Many people have a fence or shrub line that represents the end of their property line.
-This section can be illuminated with a small output wall wash fixture.
-When done properly using photometrics, more than one light can be overlapped to create a continuous wall of light that will subtly show the edges of a yard.
+This section can be illuminated with some help from Fence Builders of Fort Worth as they use small output wall wash fixture and they use photometrics, where more than one light can be overlapped to create a continuous wall of light that will subtly show the edges of a yard.